 At the height of the commodity boom in 2007, when the DRC began implementing the EITI, decades of conflict, political instability, corruption, looting and mineral smuggling had decimated the mining sector, which used to be DRC’s engine of growth, and left the government with large liabilities for its state-owned enterprises (SOEs) that had become practically insolvent.
 Despite the country’s vast natural resources, 63% of the 75 million Congolese citizens were living below the poverty line of less than one dollar per day in 2012, according to the World Bank.

 In this context, the government of the DRC committed to implement the EITI to attract foreign direct investment to revive the mining sector and ensure that revenues are well managed for the benefit of all citizens.
-Apart from a slight decrease in 2009 due to low commodity prices, EITI Reports have covered nine financial years (2007-2016) and shown a steady increase in government revenues, except for a small decrease in revenues in 2016.
+EITI Reports have covered ten financial years (2007-2017).
 Revenues collected in the mining sector surpassed that of the oil and gas sector in 2010, when 63% of the USD 875 million came from mining companies.
-In 2015, the extractive sector generated USD 1,7 billion, 82% of which came from the mining sector.
-In 2016, the sector generated USD 1,13 billion, 90% of which came from the mining sector.
-The extractive sector accounted for 98,04% of exports from the DRC in 2016.
+In 2017, the sector generated USD 1,68 billion, accounting for 17,40% of GDP, 55,16% of total government revenues, 99,3% of total exports and a quarter of total employment.

-Beyond reporting companies payments, the EITI DRC has adopted innovative approaches to beneficial ownership, expanding EITI reporting to the artisanal and small-scale mining and forestry sectors, and automating online reporting by companies and government entities.
-EITI reporting has also allowed to shed light on key thematic issues, such as the infrastructure provisions put in place by the SICOMINES project.
+The DRC EITI has adopted innovative approaches to beneficial ownership, expanding EITI reporting to the artisanal and small-scale mining sector, and automating online reporting by companies and government entities.
+EITI reporting has also allowed to shed light on key thematic issues, such as licensing and infrastructure provisions put in place by the SICOMINES project.
 In 2018, DRC EITI published a standalone report on state-owned entreprises based on a review of the nine SOEs' financial statements, providing information on revenues collected by these entities.
+The DRC EITI adopted the Board approved measures related to flexible reporting for its upcoming 2018-2020 EITI Report.

 The 2015 EITI Report showed that more than half of the privately held mining companies disclosed their beneficial owners.
 Information was not disclosed for three companies operating in the oil and gas sector, including PERENCO, the country’s largest tax payer of that sector.
 The disclosures often include details about the identity of the owners, such as the date of birth or residential address.
 Previous reports have revealed beneficial owners that were both politically exposed persons and owners whose birth date is more recent than the year covered by the EITI Report.
 2016 data is available on the DRC EITI online data portal.